 Assigned to serve on the Community Life Committee at Taylor University.
-This assignment is for a three year term starting in 2009.
+Faculty assigned appointment 2009-2012.
 The committee meets twice a month to promote opportunities for personal and spiritual growth in the lives of community members, formulate/implement policies affecting student life best served by committee members, oversee and review student awards, review regulation policies and procedures and other issues involving the greater campus community and other designated duties.

-Judge for poster competition, Taylor University Department of Communication Studies, Theatre
+Judge for poster competition, Taylor University - Department of Communication Studies.